-Males:- • )

-Cooks 10s. per hour · · ·

-All others 9s. per hour With a minimum of 4 hours' pay for

-Females : work done on any one day.
+Males:- Cooks All others Females:- :: 10s.
+9s. hour hour With a minimum of 4 hours' pay for work done on any one day.

-Cooks ٠ 8s. per hour 1
+Cooks 8s. per hour

 All others 5s.
-11 ld, pe r hour
+H ld, pe r hour

 Persons employed on a shop day (i.e., persons employed preparing for a function on the day before such function or cleaning up on the day after such function)-